Sévérac-le-Château: Urbanism

 Sévérac-Château is surrounded by many hamlets (Novis, Blayac, Funds, Le Villaret, Altès, Saint Dalmazy, Villeplaine) to houses covered with stone tiles (in stone plateau).
 The plateau on which lies the town bears the name of Causse de Sévérac.

 Toponymy

 The name comes from Severus, probably a large Gallo-Roman owner of the 6th century.

 During the Revolution, the town was named Sévérac-la-Montagne.

 History

 Prehistory

 The mound of Sévérac, which rises to 817 meters, has been occupied since prehistoric times.
 Evidenced by the dolmens found on the dolmen route to the village of Buzeins.

 Antiquity

 The occupancy is attested from the eleventh century.

 Visigoths and Franks occupied the site in 732, and then it fell to the Saracens.
 Later, Charlemagne made of Sévérac the seat of a viguerie.

 Middle Ages

 Sévérac was stormed by Simon de Montfort in 1214 and later (in 1444) by Louis XI.

 Modern era

 It became the capital of Severac district from 1790 to 1800.
-Between 1795-1800, it absorbs Altès, then between 1820-1832, Novis and St. Dalmazy.
+Between 1795 and 1800, it absorbs Altès, then between 1820 and 1832, Novis and St. Dalmazy.